ManjuBhuvanK/Predicting-The-Energy-Output-Of-Wind-Turbine-using-Machine-Learning/README.md

 5. Download the Pre-trained Model Ensure that the pre-trained model file power_prediction.sav is placed in the root directory of the project.
 You can download this file from your source or training process.

-6. Running the Application To run the Flask application, execute the following command:
+6. To run the Project in Flask application, execute the following command:

 python app.py